Allotropes of sulfur: β-Sulfur

 β-Sulfur is a yellow solid with a monoclinic crystal form and is less dense than α-sulfur.
-Like the α- form it contains puckered S8 rings and only differs from it in the way the rings are packed in the crystal.
 It is unusual because it is only stable above 95.3 °C; below this temperature it converts to α-sulfur. β-Sulfur can be prepared by crystallising at 100 °C and cooling rapidly to slow down formation of α-sulfur.
 It has a melting point variously quoted as 119.6 °C and 119.8 °C but as it decomposes to other forms at around this temperature the observed melting point can vary.
 The 119 °C melting point has been termed the "ideal melting point" and the typical lower value (114.5 °C) when decomposition occurs, the "natural melting point".

 γ-Sulfur

 γ-Sulfur was first prepared by F.W.
 Muthmann in 1890.
 It is sometimes called "nacreous sulfur" or "mother of pearl sulfur" because of its appearance.
 It crystallises in pale yellow monoclinic needles.
-It contains puckered S8 rings like α-sulfur and β-sulfur and only differs from them in the way that these rings are packed.
 It is the densest form of the three.
 It can be prepared by slowly cooling molten sulfur that has been heated above 150 °C or by chilling solutions of sulfur in carbon disulfide, ethyl alcohol or hydrocarbons.
 It is found in nature as the mineral rosickyite.
 It has been tested in carbon fiber-stabilized form as a cathode in lithium-sulfur (Li-S) batteries and was observed to stop the formation of polysulfides that compromise battery life.